Seven Wonders of the Ancient World: Known lists

-Another ancient writer, who, perhaps dubiously, identified himself as Philo of Byzantium, wrote a short account entitled The Seven Sights of the World.
+Another ancient writer who, perhaps dubiously, identified himself as Philo of Byzantium, wrote a short account entitled The Seven Sights of the World.
 The surviving manuscript is incomplete, missing its last pages.
 Still, from the preamble text, it is possible that the list of seven sights exactly matches Antipater's (the preamble mentions the location of Halicarnassus, but the pages describing the seventh wonder, presumably the Mausoleum, are missing).
 Earlier and later lists by the historian Herodotus (c.
-484 BC–c.
-425 BC) and the poet Callimachus of Cyrene (c.
-305–240 BC), housed at the Museum of Alexandria, survive only as references.
+484 BC) and the poet Callimachus of Cyrene (c.
+305 BC), housed at the Museum of Alexandria, survive only as references.